actinia-org/actinia-python-client/docs/docs/05_mapset_managment.md

-# Mapsets Management
+# Mapset Management

 With the mapset management the mapsets of a specified location can be requested as well as information of each mapset.
 Also a mapsest can be created and deleted if the user is permitted.

 First connecting actinia Python library with [actinia](https://actinia.mundialis.de/) and set authentication (Attention: The demouser is not permitted to create or delete a mapset!)
 ```
 from actinia import Actinia